kiranbakale/AMI-Readme/docs/environment_advanced_services.md

 ## Redis

-The Toolkit supports provisioning and configuring a Redis Cloud Service and then pointing GitLab to use it accordingly, much in the same way as configuring Omnibus Redis.
+The Toolkit supports provisioning and/or configuring an alternative Redis store and then pointing GitLab to use it accordingly, much in the same way as configuring Omnibus Redis.

-When using a Redis Cloud Service the following changes apply when deploying via the Toolkit:
+When using an alternative Redis store the following changes apply when deploying via the Toolkit:

-- The Toolkit can provision either a combined Redis service or separated ones for Cache and Persistent queues respectively, much like Omnibus Redis, depending on the size of Reference Architecture being followed.
+- The Toolkit can provision either a combined Redis store or separated ones for Cache and Persistent queues respectively, much like Omnibus Redis, depending on the size of Reference Architecture being followed.
 - Redis, Redis Cache or Redis Persistent nodes don't need to be provisioned via Terraform.
 - [GitLab specifically doesn't support Redis Cluster](https://docs.gitlab.com/ee/administration/redis/replication_and_failover_external.html#requirements).
 As such the Toolkit is always setting up Redis in a replica setup.

-Refer to the specific cloud service section below on how to configure.
+Head to the relevant section(s) below for details on how to provision and/or configure.

 ### Provisioning with Terraform

-Provisioning the Redis Cloud Service differs slightly per provider but has been designed in the Toolkit to be as similar as possible to deploying Redis via Omnibus.
+Provisioning an alternative Redis store via a cloud service differs slightly per provider but has been designed in the Toolkit to be as similar as possible to deploying Redis via Omnibus.
 As such, it only requires some different config in your Environment's config file (`environment.tf`).

 Like the main provisioning docs there are sections for each supported provider on how to achieve this.
 Follow the section for your selected provider and then move onto the next step.